8base/Tutorials/infinite-scroll-pagination-component-using-graphql-and-vuejs/READme.md

-# (IN PROGRESS - NOT COMPLETE) Building an Infinite Scroll Component using VueJS and GraphQL
+# Building an Infinite Scroll Component using VueJS and GraphQL
 It's hard to think of a web or mobile application in 2019 that doesn't have at least one feed or list component.
 Whether it's for a news feed, search results page, or tabbed-out list of resources, different methods of pagination are constantly being used.
 One of the most popular pagination experiences is the infamously addictive **Infinite Scroll**.

 Before we jump into building an infinite scroll component, let's answer one question. *Why is infinite scroll – or pagination in general – useful?*